Lepovirta/yahe/README.md

 repository to your cloned directory (`git pull`), and either restart your browser or hit the extension's reload button in extensions page.

+### From crx

+Install the extension from the [repository's crx file][crxfile].
+Note that this file is updated only when the extension version is updated.

 ## License

 (2-clause BSD license)